SophieDeBenedetto/blog/posts/http_mocking_golang.md

 ## The App

 Let's say we're building an app that interacts with the GitHub API on our behalf.
-Users of the app can use it to do things like create a GitHub repo, open an issue on repos, fetch information about an organization and more.
+Users of the app can do things like create a GitHub repo, open an issue on a repo, fetch information about an organization and more.
 Our app implements a rest client that makes these GitHub API calls.

 A simplified version of our client, implementing just a `POST` function for now, looks something like this: